pat/drumknott/README.md

-# Drumknott
+# Drumknott CLI

-Takes each of your compiled Jekyll pages and uploads them to the Drumknott search service.
+Command line tool for the Drumknott search service.
+When invoked, it takes each of your compiled Jekyll pages and uploads them to Drumknott.

 ## Installation